 Let's Talk About Tattoos, Baby

-From Pinterest to Interest: How empathy and experimentation created a movement and helped breast cancer survivors make friends with the mirror again
+From Pinterest to Interest: How an insight fueled a movement and is helping breast cancer survivors make friends with the mirror again.

 It’s not uncommon for designers to be dealing with uncharted territory.
-And then there were two: tattoos and breast cancer.
+And then there were two: breast cancer and tattoos.